colindean/wilkinsburg_pittsburgh_merger_analysis/README.md

 ## Tax Calculator

-The tax calculator shows what your income and property taxes would be in three scenarios:
+The tax calculator shows what your household's income and property taxes would be in three scenarios:

 1. a full annexation of Wilkinsburg and merger of the school districts
 2. an annexation of the borough that does not include merging the school districts